We Will Remember Them

 The Middlesex Regiment was one of the principal regiments based in the Home Counties.
 It recruited from a wide-cross section of society from the Public Schools battalions to football team like Tottenham Hotspur.
 It was a regiment with a long and proud history.
 During the Great War many recruits came from the Old Commonwealth Dominions and elsewhere in the British Empire.
 Battalions were sent to India in 1911 and fought right across the Western Front from January 1915.
 The battlefield cemeteries of France and Belgium house tens of thousands of Middlesex Regiment fallen.

-This project is a collaboration between Middlesex University and Eastside Community Heritage that emerged from a Heritage Lottery Fund project to train new researchers (undergraduates and volunteers) to work in public archives to build up the stories of up to 20 soldiers who came from outside these islands to fight.
+This project was a collaboration between Middlesex University and Eastside Community Heritage that emerged from a Heritage Lottery Fund project to train new researchers (undergraduates and volunteers) to work in public archives to build up the stories of up to 20 soldiers who came from outside these islands to fight.
 These new researchers undertook training and developed skills in archive research, oral history telling and working in museum spaces to curate an exhibition at Bruce Castle Museum in Tottenham, North London.
-With support from the Centre for Hidden Histories, the project is now building a broader partnership between University and community organisations with a view to building a research base which could for example eventually investigate and disseminate marginalised narratives.

-The team are creating materials for a pop-up exhibition and pack so that schools with particularly diverse student populations can use the material as teaching aids.
-They are establishing a network of schools to engage with and plan to use existing resources through the Widening Participation department at Middlesex and links with the Bruce Castle Museum schools programme.
+The team created materials for a pop-up exhibition and pack so that schools with particularly diverse student populations can use the material as teaching aids.
+They established a network of schools to engage with and plan to use existing resources through the Widening Participation department at Middlesex and links with the Bruce Castle Museum schools programme.

-Original video interviews with descendants of WW1 soldiers have been been gathered and are intended to be used in the creation of a 8-10 minute documentary that can be integrated into the schools workshop offering and become part of the education package with the pop-up exhibition.
-A symposium is planned for March/April 2016 will use these materials to discuss building networks and sharing methodologies to build on public engagement and impact work.
-WW1 work for the next two years of AHRC research funding for 2017-18.
+Original video interviews with descendants of WW1 soldiers have been been gathered for use in a short documentary that became part of the education package with the pop-up exhibition.
+A symposium took place in 2016 to use these materials to discuss building networks and sharing methodologies to build on public engagement and impact work.

 Lead Academic: Dr Robert Hearn (University of Nottingham)